VET403 Scientific publication

 The main support tool is that the students will have the opportunity for discussion in small groups around publication of scientific articles, particularly regarding their own manuscripts.

 Relevant tips and info will be provided, shared, and discussed, as well as ethical considerations.

 Relevant articles identified by the students themselvesPublication guidelines (e.g., CONSORT, STARD, STROBE etc.)

 General knowledge - there are no special requirements.
 The course will be primarily targeted toward students (PhD, Masters, Research-line) who have begun to write manuscript(s) or will soon begin.

 No particular subjects recommended.
 The students should be actively involved in a research project.

 Attendance is compulsory.
 An attendence record of at least 75% is required to pass the course.

-- Presentations of article analysis
+- Presentation of a self-chosen article

 - Own manuscript writing